James Scarth Gale: Personal life

 He married twice.
 On April 7, 1892, he married Harriet E. Gibson Heron, the widow of John W. Heron, M.D., also of the American Presbyterian Mission, North, who had died in Korea on June 26, 1890.
 Harriet Gale died on March 29, 1908, aged 48.
 On April 7, 1910, he was remarried to Ada Louisa Sale (born in Cheshire, England, 1871).
 Her father, George Sale, was a businessman in Japan.

 Legacy

-Gale was talented in so many ways, his influence was great, although he was often frustrated by the rivalries, jealousies and personality clashes that too often characterized the missionary community in Korea.
-His linguistic skills were essential in the work of Bible translation, while his literary and poetic sensitivity gave his writing an added charm.
+His linguistic skills were essential in the work of Bible translation.
 He was unable to publish a considerable portion of what he wrote or translated and much remains to be published in his papers in the University of Toronto.